GW/DT invariants and 5D BPS indices for strips from topological recursion: Introduction and summary

 Starting from the GW partition function \eqref{freeenergyresult}, we set $q=e^{\hbar}$ to obtain it in the Gopakumar-Vafa form, as was also observed in \cite{MR2222528}.
 Following the computation in \cite[Appendix A]{Banerjee:2019apt}, one obtains the DT partition function from \eqref{DTpartitionfn} as

 Having said this, let us briefly mention the efficacy of topological recursion for the computation of the DT invariants.
 We will provide more details in the following section, concretely for the geometries at hand.
-Topological recursion (TR) \cite{Eynard:2007kz} is a universal procedure to compute an infinite family of multidifferentials $\omega_{g,n}$ indexed by $g,n\in \mathbb{Z}_{>0}$ from some initial data, the spectral curve~\eqref{spectralcurveintro}.
+As stated above, topological recursion (TR) \cite{Eynard:2007kz} provides a universal framework to associate an infinite family of multidifferentials $\omega_{g,n}$ indexed by $g,n\in \mathbb{Z}_{>0}$ to certain initial data, the spectral curve~\eqref{spectralcurveintro}.
 The actual computation of TR is recursive in $2g+n-2$ in the sense that $\omega_{g,n}$ is obtained from all $\omega_{g',n'}$ with $2g'+n'-2<2g+n-2$.
 We are mainly interested here in the free energy denoted by $\omega_{g,0} = F_g$ corresponding to the closed string amplitudes.
 Since TR has this recursive nature, it is almost impossible to obtain closed exact expressions for $\omega_{g,n}$.
 However, recent developments in TR regarding the so-called $x$--$y$ duality \cite{Alexandrov:2022ydc,Hock:2022wer} provide a new tool for actual computations avoiding the recursive procedure.
 We will apply this new machinery to derive the closed formulas for the free energy of the mirror curve~\eqref{spectralcurveintro}.
-This can be used here efficiently, because the $x$--$y$ dual multidifferentials $\omega_{g,n}^\vee$ are given by an explicit formula due to $y$ being unramified.
+This can be implemented here efficiently, because the $x$--$y$ dual multidifferentials $\omega_{g,n}^\vee$ are given by an explicit formula due to $y$ being unramified.
 In doing so, we have to apply an extension of TR which is called logarithmic topological recursion (Log-TR) \cite{Alexandrov:2023tgl,Hock:2023dno}.
-Thus, we prove that TR derives the expected partition function and/or free energy (closed string amplitudes) for the strip geometries \cite{Ooguri:2010yk}.
-This sheds light on the interpretation of the $x$--$y$ duality in topological recursion in topological string theory and a connection to DT invariants and 5D BPS indices, at least for strip geometries.
+Thus, we demonstrate that for strip geometries, using TR one can derive the GW partition functions from which one can recover the corresponding DT partiton functions, matching with for example \cite{Ooguri:2010yk}.
+This sheds light on the interpretation of the $x$--$y$ duality in topological recursion in the context of topological string theory and a connection to DT invariants and 5D BPS indices, at least for strip geometries.